CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 python tools/SkimTreeMaker.py /nfs/dust/cms/user/beinsam/CMSDAS2018b/Ntuples/g1800_chi1400_27_200970_step4_30.root
 ```

-Created a directory called signal for the new file, move the file into Signal/ and re-run the plot maker:
+Create a directory called signal for the new file, move the file into Signal/ and re-run the plot maker:

 ```
 mkdir Signal